-Shark Stewards is joining forces with the Shark Research Institute, the Ocean Geographic Society and US Fish and Wildlife to advocate and lobby to increase protection for sharks and rays under CITES Appendix II.
+Shark Stewards is joining forces with the Shark Research Institute and US Fish and Wildlife to advocate and lobby to increase protection for sharks and rays under CITES Appendix II.
 We are representing for increased protection for increasingly endangered mako sharks, white spotted

 These species are globally threatened due to the high demand for fins in the shark fin trade.
 The Governments of Senegal, Sri Lanka, and Mexico announced they would sponsor proposals to protect some of the worlds most endangered sharks at this year’s CITES Conference of the Parties (CoP18).
 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Delegates will consider listing shortfin and longfin mako sharks, 10 species of white-spotted